qianglise/pykurs/content/numpy.rst

 -------

 The core of numpy is the numpy ndarray (n-dimensional array).
+A 1-dimentional array is a vector
+A 2-dimentional array is a matrix

 Compared to a python list, the numpy array is simialr in terms of serving as a data container.
 Some differences between the two are: